fortinet-fortisoar/solution-pack-employee-onboarding/docs/contents.md

 | Create MySQL User on FR-BKDB-1 Server | Creates a MySQL user and grant access to DB. |
 | Disable MySQL User on FR-BKDB-1 Server | Deletes MySQL user. |
 | Scenario - Employee On/Off Boarding | Request to Onboard/Offboard user of SysAdmin/DbAdmin |

+> **Note:** You can customize the use case for your environment by adding 3 playbooks for each service: Provision, Deprovision , Management the latter is only used as a wrapper for the first two.
+Open any examples of the existing services to see how is it done

 >**Warning:** We recommend that you clone these playbooks before customizing to avoid loss of information while upgrading the solution pack.